 Before you submit a SATAC application there are a few things it will help to be familiar with as you work through the process.

-What is postgraduate study?
+What is undergraduate study?

 Equal consideration is an important principle of the SATAC application process.
 It means that all applicants who have the same selection rank for a course, and are applying on the basis of like qualifications, will be treated equally in the selection process.